 - substantially dependent on you for financial support at the start of the session to which the Tuition Waiver applies.

-Auxiliary employees who are eligible for the Tuition Waiver benefit may be eligible to transfer the Waiver to an eligible spouse or child provided they have worked 960 hours in the previous calendar year and have not been laid off nor terminated their employment.
+Auxiliary employees who are eligible for the Tuition Waiver benefit may be eligible to transfer the Waiver to an eligible spouse or child provided they have worked 960 hours in the most recent semi-annual benefits review and have not been laid off nor terminated their employment.

 How and when do I apply?